“I really didn’t believe it could happen in Lebanon – or anywhere”

 Tala has been a volunteer with the British Red Cross since 2017, after becoming involved with our Surviving to Thriving project, which supports young refugees who are new to the UK.
 Tala could relate to their experience of adjusting to a new country, having herself just moved to Bedfordshire to study for her PhD.

-Tala says that seeing the Lebanese Red Cross’s response to the explosion has been emotional for her.
+Tala says that seeing the Lebanese Red Cross’s response to the explosion was emotional for her.
 “Growing up [in Lebanon], I’ve always associated the Red Cross with paramedics and medical or trauma services,” she said.
 “Most of the ambulances are provided by their services and in an emergency, you would call the Red Cross.”

 “There are lots of charities but the Red Cross does a lot in terms of being there on the ground whenever disaster strikes.
 They’re just always there,” she said.
 “I don’t know what the country would do without the Lebanese Red Cross.”